Abirder History, Family Crest & Coats of Arms

 Early History of the Abirder family

-Another 245 words (18 lines of text) covering the years 1484, 1508 and 1510 are included under the topic Early Abirder History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Abirder research.
+Another 123 words (9 lines of text) covering the years 1484, 1508 and 1510 are included under the topic Early Abirder History in all our PDF Extended History products and printed products wherever possible.

 Abirder Spelling Variations